opq8/homeassistant-badnest/info.md

 - Nest could change their webapp api at any time, making this defunct (this has happened before)

+## Install
+The easiest way to install the Badnest integration is with [HACS](https://hacs.xyz/).
+First install HACS if you don’t have it yet.
+After installation, you can find this integration in the HACS store under integrations.

+Alternatively, you can install it manually.
+Just copy and paste the content of the badnest/custom_components folder in your config/custom_components directory.
+As example, you will get the sensor.py file in the following path: /config/custom_components/badnest/sensor.py.
+The disadvantage of a manual installation is that updates are manual as well.

 ## Configuration

 The camera's region is one of `us` or `eu` depending on your region.
 If you're not in the US or EU, you should be able to add your two-character country code, and it should work.

 ### Example configuration.yaml - When you are using the Google Auth Login